paqtteam/prosemirror-sync/README.md

 - Server-side entrypoints for authorizing reads & writes, and responding to new snapshots.
 - Create a new document from the client.
 See [below](#creating-a-new-document).
+- Debounced snapshotting / compaction.
+This allows new clients to avoid loading all the intermediate steps, without needing to read & write the full document on every delta.

 Coming soon:

-- [ ] Client-driven snapshotting / compaction.
-On some debounced interval, send
-      up the latest server-synced version of the document to the server.
-This allows new clients to avoid loading all the intermediate steps, without needing to read & write the full document on every delta.
 - [ ] Deletion API for old snapshots, steps, documents.
 - [ ] Offline editing support: cache the document and local changes in `sessionStorage` and sync when back online (only for active browser tab).
   - [ ] Also save snapshots (but not local edits) to `localStorage` so new tabs